Experience Women’s Leadership Like Never Before

 The Sue S. Bancroft Women’s Leadership Hall at Texas Woman’s University in Denton is an interactive history exhibit that showcases the contributions and leadership legacy of Texas women in politics and public policy.
 It is one of the first such exhibits in Texas and among the first in the U.S.

 Learn more about the fascinating women who were pivotal in the history of Texas and women’s suffrage.
 Also, connect with stories of the women who continue to create paths for women to participate in politics and public policy.

 Explore the Leadership Hall

-Learn about 12 Texas women from diverse backgrounds who discovered their passions and channeled their Texas grit to make a lasting impact on politics and public service.
+Learn about 12 Texas women from diverse backgrounds who discovered their passions and channeled their courage and Texas grit to make a lasting impact on politics and public policy.Visit the exhibit

 If you wish to discuss the possibility of loaning an item to the exhibit, then please contact Elizabeth Qualia, Curator, at email@example.com or 940-898-2459.